DaveY61/flask_mod_template_awseb/README_AWS_Elastic_Beanstalk.md

    b.
 Create a Service Role named "aws-elasticbeanstalk-service-role":
       - Go to "Roles" and click "Create role"
       - Choose AWS service and Elastic Beanstalk as the use case
+      - Keep the default choice of "Elastic Beanstalk - Customizable"
       - Click 'Next'
-      - Set 'Filter by Type' to 'Customer managed'
-      - Select the "ElasticBeanstalkServiceRolePolicy" policy
+      - Keep the selected default permissions
       - Click 'Next'
       - Fill in role name: "aws-elasticbeanstalk-service-role"
       - Click 'Create role'